-The symmetry-adapted no-core shell model [2, 8, 20] capitalizes on these findings and presents solutions in terms of a physically relevant basis of nuclear shapes.
+The symmetry-adapted no-core shell model [19, 7, 1] capitalizes on these findings and presents solutions in terms of a physically relevant basis of nuclear shapes.
 It exploits both the SU(3) and Sp(3, \mathbb{R}) schemes.
-Indeed, since the symplectic symmetry does not mix nuclear shapes, the SA-NCSM provides important insight from first principles into the physics of nuclei and their low-lying excitations as dominated by only a few (typically one or two) collective shapes - equilibrium shapes with their vibrations - that rotate (Fig. 1).
+Indeed, since the symplectic symmetry does not mix nuclear shapes, the novel nuclear feature provides important insight from first principles into the physics of nuclei and their low-lying excitations as dominated by only a few (typically one or two) collective shapes - equilibrium shapes with their vibrations - that rotate (Fig. 1).

 By exploiting this almost perfect symmetry, the SA framework resolves the scale explosion problem in nuclear structure calculations, i.e., the explosive growth in computational resource demands with increasing number of particles and model spaces size.
-We note that the SA-NCSM uses the complete model space (that is, all possible shapes) as usually done in
+We note that the SA-NCSM uses the complete model space (that is, all possible shapes) as usually done in conventional shell models, but expands, in a prescribed way, only for those deformed configurations with vibrations that lie outside of the complete model space.
+This is critical for enhanced prolate deformation, since spherical and less deformed or oblate shapes easily develop in comparatively small model-space sizes.